chun1213/Anime-Recommender/README.md

 https://drive.google.com/drive/folders/1moBHlNl0zJYJZw5OhGqyd2-hbZxa1vz0?usp=sharing

 <h1> Tech Used: </h1>
+This project uses this version of BERT4REC to train the Engine along with some modifications: https://github.com/FeiSun/BERT4Rec
-All the libraries used in this engine are also requirements of the BERT4REC
+All the libraries used in this engine are also requirements of the BERT4REC.

 <h1> Data </h1>